 Because our first concern must be the well-being of your child, there may be occasions when we have to consult other agencies before we contact you.
 The procedures we have to follow have been laid down in accordance with the local authority child protection procedures.

 We are fortunate to be supported by a range of external agencies which can be called upon to support the work we do in school.
-These include School Nurse, Health Practitioners, Educational Psychology, Child & Adolescent Mental Health Services, Behaviour Support, Social Services and Specialists in supporting Special Educational Needs and Disabilities.
+These include One Point Services, School Nurse, Health Practitioners, Educational Psychology, Child & Adolescent Mental Health Services, Behaviour Support, Social Services and Specialists in supporting Special Educational Needs and Disabilities.

 Review of Policy and Practice